Understanding Build Automation

 Best Practices for Build Automation

-• Documenting the build process
+• Divide the build process into smaller, manageable tasks.

-• Integrating feedback from automated testing
+• Incorporate feedback from automated tests to improve code quality.

 To deliver a robust and reliable software application, having an effective test strategy is absolutely imperative.
 Build Automation and Continuous Tests plays a vital role in the CI/CD pipeline as it assists in accelerating test results and facilitate the speedy delivery of user-friendly and robust software.